mwognicki/nestjs-otp/README.md

 Module includes dynamic module registration, an `OtpService` for managing OTP pairing and verification, and an `OtpGuard` to ensure the validity of provided OTP tokens.

+## Who's Behind?

+Hello, my name is Marek, and I am a fullstack developer.
+You can find out more about me at [www.ognicki.pro](https://www.ognicki.pro) or drop me a message at [marek@ognicki.pro](mailto:marek@ognicki.pro).

 ## What is OTP Authentication?

 <details>